 Lt.
 Cmdr.
-Scott A. Colburn, RN, is director of the standards program at the Center for Devices and Radiological Health, part of the U.S. Food and Drug Administration, Silver Spring, Md.
+Scott A. Colburn, RN, is director of the standards program at the Center for Devices and Radiological Health (CDRH), part of the U.S. Food and Drug Administration, Silver Spring, Maryland.
 In this position, Colburn manages the center’s participation in developing test methods and performance standards for medical devices, and he oversees the CDRH staff.

 Colburn, who joined ASTM in 2011, has affiliations with several groups in Committee F04 on Medical and Surgical Materials and Devices.
 He is also a member of Committees D11 on Rubber, E20 on Temperature Measurement, E28 on Mechanical Testing, E31 on Healthcare Informatics, E36 on Accreditation and Certification, E48 on Biotechnology, E56 on Nanotechnology, E61 on Radiation Processing, F12 on Security Systems and Equipment, F23 on Personal Protective Clothing and Equipment, F29 on Anesthetic and Respiratory Equipment, F30 on Emergency Medical Services, G03 on Weathering and Durability, and G04 on Compatibility and Sensitivity of Materials in Oxygen Enriched Atmospheres.
 In addition, he works on U.S. Technical Advisory Groups to International Organization for Standardization (ISO) technical committees on rubber, anesthetic and respiratory equipment, implants for surgery and non-systemic contraceptives and STI (sexually transmitted infections) barrier prophylactics.